 Design and Display

 Huawei kicked-off the era of beautifully crafted backs and its sister company Honor has since tread the same path, with the Honor 8C being the latest addition to their portfolio.
-And we absolutely love the shiny blue rear panel of our device, as seen below.

 Turning our attention to the front, the Honor 8C includes a 6.26-inch HD+ FullView display with a display resolution of 720 x 1520 pixels and 19:9 aspect ratio.
 The screen includes a notch, as you’d have already guessed, that holds the earpiece, selfie camera, and an adjustable soft LED flash, along with a massive chin with the Honor logo.